Dr HANX: What Is Bacterial Vaginosis?

 What is bacterial vaginosis?

 Bacterial vaginosis (BV) is a very common condition that is caused by an imbalance of bacteria in the vagina, which causes abnormal vaginal discharge, which may develop a fishy smell.
-BV is the commonest cause of abnormal vaginal discharge in women of reproductive age.
+BV is the common cause of abnormal vaginal discharge in women of reproductive age.

 What causes bacterial vaginosis?